Colin Pascoe

 Colin Pascoe (born 9 April 1965) is a Welsh former professional footballer.
 He attained ten caps for the Welsh national team.

 Playing career

 Club

 He played his club football for Swansea City, Sunderland and Blackpool.
 He was a part of the Swansea team that won after a penalty shootout in the 1994 Football League Trophy Final.

 Managerial career

 On 31 May 2012, Liverpool confirmed that three from Swansea City – assistant manager Pascoe, performance analyst Chris Davies and performance consultant Glen Driscoll – would join the club with immediate effect following manager Brendan Rodgers in a move to Liverpool.

 On 30 December 2012, Pascoe took charge of the Liverpool team against Q.P.R., as manager Brendan Rodgers had a virus.
 This was the second time Pascoe had taken over managerial duties, having previously taken charge against Arsenal whilst at Swansea.
 Liverpool won the game 3–0.

 In June 2015, Pascoe was sacked by Liverpool as assistant manager.
+Since leaving Liverpool, Colin returned to Wales to spend more time with his family.
+In 2019 he oversaw the opening of a Rhyl branch of motorway services retailer Cotton Traders.
+He still works there to this day.